composer

 Raindrops

-I have extremely mixed feelings about this one.
+I have mixed feelings about this piece.
 Although I love the music, I'm filled with a sense of helplessness at the events that inspired it.
-Essentially, this piece concerns an age-old question, for which there is no answer except that which we choose individually for ourselves: WHY DO BAD THINGS HAPPEN TO GOOD PEOPLE?
+Essentially, it asks an age-old question, for which there is no truly comforting answer:

-Rest in piece, A.H..
+Rest in peace, A.H..

 Raindrops, come play,